cured-boop/towerdefence_cpp/libs/readme.md

 ### README.md

 #### LIBS Directory

-//TODO: Make sure includes refer to this directory and move libs here.
+<span style="color: red;">This text will be redTODO: Make sure includes refer to this directory and move libs here.</span>

 This directory is intended for all external libraries that your project depends on.